kaidez/kaidez.com/_drafts/2013-11-11-wordpress-require.md

 ---
 As mentioned in [my 2013 site redesign post](/site-redesign-2013/ "A walk-through of how kaidez.com was redesigned"), I started redesigning this site on top of [WordPress](http://wordpress.org/ "Go to WordPress.org") but eventually switched over to [Jekyll](http://jekyllrb.com/ "Go to the Jekyll blog engine site").
 This was because my goal was to use [RequireJS](http://requirejs.org/ "Go to requirejs.org") to control all the site's JavaScript in a specific way, and WordPress kept me from doing this.

 The issue: my RequireJS setup needed to treat [jQuery](http://jquery.com/ "Check out the jQuery library") as a dependency for certain code modules.
-But a default WordPress install contains jQuery and must manage it and other internal JS files in a manner that benefits its entire ecosystem: a manner that imposed limits on what I wanted RequireJS to do.
+But a default WordPress install comes with jQuery and must manage it and other internal JS files in a manner that benefits its entire ecosystem: a manner that imposed limits on what I wanted RequireJS to do.

 ## Table of Contents
 1. [Assumptions &amp; Notes](#assumptions-notes)